delve-team/delve/README.md

 Ever wonder how big your layer size should be?
 Delve helps you visualize the effect of modifying the layer size on your layer saturation.

 For example, see how modifying the hidden layer size of this network affects the second layer saturation but not the first.
-Here we show variations of the fully-connected "linear2" layer (blue is 256 and orange is 8):
+Here we show variations of the fully-connected "linear2" layer (light blue is 256-wide and orange is 8-wide):

 ![saturation](images/layer1-saturation.png)